mikedelgaudio/tipsy/README.md

 - [ ] Add undo functionality
 - [ ] Create docker build and push GitHub Action to deploy
 - [ ] Add About or Walkthrough Section
-- [ ] Ability to split an item with a person
 - [ ] Ability to share a link for 1 week
 - [ ] Add gtag events
 - [ ] Debounce inputs to prevent numerous state calls